Abhishek1061/HomePage_MiniProject/README.md

 ## Live Demo

-You can visit the live demo of the website at https://abhishek1061.github.io/HomePage_MiniProject/.
+You can visit the live demo of the website by clicking [here](https://abhishek1061.github.io/HomePage_MiniProject/).

 ## HTML